5. Pace-setting leadership style | The hustler

 The drive to succeed and strong initiative of this leadership style is certainly admirable.
 However, tread with caution.
 Because of their own incredible passion and discipline, this type of leader could intimidate and unknowingly pressure employees.

 With an eye on the long-term, the coaching style of leadership focuses on developing others.
-They're like the Italian mother who's worth is measured in weight of spaghetti consumed.

 And that's how it works to bring out the best in people.
 Adjusting yet pushing the bar for consistent growth, while empowering their mentees to learn the skills that will drive the business forward.